mjvatt/Machine-Learning/README.md

 # Machine Learning

-## This repo is to answer issues, questions, data set topics, and explore learning new techniques
+## This repo is to answer issues, questions, data set topics, and explore learning new techniques within ML

 - Image Compression using K-means in R
 - Multivariate Linear Regression to Predict Housing Prices